hyperledger-archives/avalon/examples/apps/generic_client/README.md

 with any worker.

-The client application accepts only strings as input parameters and assumes that all outputs returned from the woorkload application are also provided as strings.
+The client application accepts only strings as input parameters and assumes that all outputs returned from the workload application are also provided as strings.
 If other data types are needed (such as numbers or binaries), then create a custom test application
 (potentially by modifying this application)